x45k/telegram-bots/readme.md

-This repository is a port of [x45k/discord-bots](https://github.com/x45k/discord-bots) for Telegram, as I wanted to try my hand at making Telegram bots.
+This repository is a port of [x45k/discord-bots](https://github.com/x45k/discord-bots) for Telegram, as I wanted to try making Telegram bots.

 ## Contributing